gregnavis/active_record_doctor/README.md

 clause.
 Currently, `active_record_doctor` cannot automatically generate appropriate migrations.
 You need to do that manually.

+Supported configuration options:

+- `ignore_tables` - tables whose indexes should not be checked.
+- `ignore_columns` - specific columns, written as table.column, that should not be reported as unindexed.
+- `ignore_indexes` - specific indexes that should not be reported as excluding a timestamp column.
+- `column_names` - deletion timestamp column names.

 ### Detecting Missing Foreign Key Constraints

 If `users.profile_id` references a row in `profiles` then this can be expressed